-The Ponto e Contraponto Arena will bring great controversies in Radiology.
-The activity starts from the idea that different opinions that generate different points of view on approaches and procedures should be put into discussion.
-Such controversies will be highlighted, on the digital stage of CBR20, with two experts on the subject, each with their own vision, in addition to the moderator, since the debates promise to be “heated”.
+The Arena Ponto e Contraponto will bring great controversy in Radiology.
+The activity is based on the idea that different opinions that generate different points of view on approaches and procedures should be discussed.
+Such controversies will be highlighted on the CBR20 digital stage, with two experts on the subject, each with their own vision, in addition to the moderator, as the debates promise to be “heated”.

-And the best: the public will be able to participate through chat, sending doubts and comments.
-To know the topics to be debated and their respective dates and times, see the complete schedule on the CBR20 website.
+And the best: the public will be able to participate through chat, sending questions and comments.
+To learn about the topics that will be discussed and their respective dates and times, check the complete schedule on the CBR20 website.

-Arena Futuro e Humanidades, which will have 18 panels, is curated by Dr. Giuseppe D'Ippolito and brings topics that go beyond the technical aspect of the specialty, providing new perspectives and perspectives for radiologists.
+The Future and Humanities Arena, which will have 18 panels, is curated by Dr. Giuseppe D'Ippolito and brings topics that go beyond the technical aspect of the specialty, providing new views and perspectives to radiologists.

 How did the invitation to curate Arena Futuro e Humanidades come about?

 It arose from the need to expand the field of vision and attention of our specialty, going beyond technical, scientific or business aspects and contemplating relevant themes of our professional and personal activity, but often forgotten or marginalized.
-Long before the pandemic, we already felt the need to extend our look to humanistic aspects and which has a strong impact on our ability to exercise the profession and our role in society.
+Long before the pandemic, we already felt the need to extend our gaze to humanistic aspects, which have a strong impact on our ability to practice our profession and our role in society.
 The period of isolation and withdrawal only increased the need for this reflection.

 In your opinion, what is the gain of this totally new activity at the Brazilian Congress of Radiology, since we did not have a program to talk about topics like these in previous events?

-This activity, held at a time specially dedicated to it [on October 10 and 11, Saturday and Sunday morning], takes center stage, bringing relevant themes to the center of the stage that can strengthen us when they are explored and deepened.
-I believe that this more “holistic” view of our activity is a point of attention mainly for the new generations, exposed to great challenges, and that it will need many of the tools and skills available to be carried out within a larger context.
+This activity, housed in a time specially dedicated to it [on October 10th and 11th, Saturday and Sunday mornings], takes on a leading role, bringing relevant themes to center stage that can strengthen us when explored and deepened. .
+I believe that this more “holistic” view of our activity is a point of attention mainly for the new generations, exposed to great challenges, and who will need many of the tools and skills available to perform within a larger context.

-The search for themes and protagonists that can really add knowledge and provoke reflections has been a challenging but very rewarding activity.
+The search for themes and protagonists that can really add knowledge and provoke reflection has been a challenging activity, but very rewarding.
 The fact that the event is online certainly facilitates the participation of speakers and moderators.
-In this sense, we have had an excellent return, not only with regard to the participation of colleagues with the most diverse profiles, but also in the sincere enthusiasm shown to integrate this innovative and much-needed activity.
-I also remember that many panelists are not radiologists or doctors of other specialties.
+In this sense, we have had an excellent return, not only in terms of the participation of colleagues with the most diverse profiles, but also in the sincere enthusiasm shown to integrate this innovative and much needed activity.
+I also remember that many panelists are not radiologists or doctors from other specialties.
 We seek a diversity of skills to enrich the debate.

 Among the panels, do some themes stand out more among radiologists?

-How do the panels intend to contribute to the congressman, that is, what “mark” will be left after the panel at the participating radiologist?
+How do the panels intend to contribute to the congressperson, that is, what “mark” will be left after the panel on the radiologist who participated?

-If we can speak of legacy, we hope that the construction of this Arena for the Future of Humanities will be an opportunity to facilitate a more integrative approach to our professional performance [but not only] and that goes beyond the limits of technique and science, as we understand it.
-The Arena “brand” will be the one that the participants choose after experiencing it.
+If we can speak of legacy, we hope that the construction of this Future of Humanities Arena will be an opportunity to facilitate a more integrative approach to our professional work [but not only] and that goes beyond the limits of technique and science, as we understand it.
+The “brand” of the Arena will be the one that the participants choose after experiencing it.

 As a radiologist and member of the College, always in collaboration with the institution, how do you see the “Virada Digital CBR”?

-With the spread of offers of technical and scientific content and digital bases, widely accessible and often free, we have been asking ourselves what the role of the Brazilian Congress of Radiology would be today and in the future.
+With the dissemination of offers of technical and scientific content and digital bases, widely accessible and often free, we have asked ourselves what would be the role of the Brazilian Congress of Radiology today and in the future.
 Some verbs come to mind: innovate, expand, integrate, provoke, reflect, share, improve.
-The fuel to transform these verbs into nouns can be and will be the Brazilian Congress of Radiology.
+The fuel to transform these verbs into nouns can and will be the Brazilian Congress of Radiology.

-What message do you leave to the radiologist at this moment?
+What message do you leave for the radiologist at this moment?

-Participate in CBR 2020 and discover new ways to achieve it.
+Participate in CBR 2020 and discover new paths to achieve.